gmontana/DecodingViewerEmotions/README.md

 # DecodingViewerEmotions

-This repository provides access to code and data to reproduce the results from the paper "Predicting Ad Effectiveness from Short Video Excerpts".
+This repository provides access to code and data to reproduce the results from the paper "Decoding Viewer Emotions in Video Ads: Predictive
+Insights through Deep Learning" by Alexey Antonov, Shravan Sampath Kumar, Jiefei Wei, William Headley, Orlando Wood and Giovanni Montana.

 ## Paper Summary